JunweiNotAvailable/mineplugin/README.md

-# MC Picker
+# MinePlugin

-MC Picker is available here: https://mcpicker.netlify.app
+MinePlugin is available here: https://mcpicker.netlify.app
-## What is MC Picker?
+## What is MinePlugin?
 This is an **online code editor** that you can create Minecraft plugins.
 It is a web app built with [React](https://react.dev/) and [AWS](https://aws.amazon.com/).
 <img width="640" alt="" src="https://github.com/JunweiNotAvailable/mc-picker/assets/89463326/5442b94d-d416-489d-842b-0bba431ea581" >